Doing Business With The NSHE

 Code of Ethics

-Purchasing activities are conducted in strict adherence to ethical purchasing practices as advocated by the National Association of Educational Procurement (NAEP), the National Institute of Governmental Purchasing (NIGP), and the Institute for Supply Management (ISM).
+Purchasing activities are conducted in strict adherence to ethical purchasing practices as required by NSHE Board of Regents Policies and Procedures, Nevada Revised Statutes (NRS 281), and Federal Guidance, and advocated by the National Association of Educational Procurement (NAEP), the National Institute of Governmental Purchasing (NIGP), and the Institute for Supply Management (ISM).
 All NSHE employees are prohibited from receiving any gift, gratuity or premium in connection with any purchasing or contracting activity.

 As in most organizations, the purchase process begins with a purchase request or requisition.
 These are usually generated by end users who need a product or service.
 Such requisitions are approved by the requisitioner's department, funded for the expense, and then forwarded to Purchasing for issuance of a purchase order or contract.

-For small dollar purchases currently under $5,000, departments may use a Purchasing Card (P-Card).
+For small dollar purchases, departments may use a Purchasing Card (P-Card).
 Suppliers should accept a Purchasing Card and fulfill the orders as indicated.

 All business dealings with NSHE should be conducted in a competitive and open manner.
 Purchases are awarded to responsible and responsive vendors on the basis of price, quality, availability, service, conformance to specifications, capability of the vendor to perform, and in the overall best interests of NSHE.